 Donnachie, I. (2000) Robert Owen.
 Owen of New Lanark and New Harmony, East Linton: Tuckwell Press.
 290+xii pages.
-The first major biography of Robert Owen in over fifty years, and it provides a much needed exploration of his thinking and life.
-There is a substantial coverage of the Robert Owen’s educational endeavours.
+The first major biography of Robert Owen in over fifty years, and it provides a much-needed exploration of his thinking and life.
+There is substantial coverage of Robert Owen’s educational endeavours.
 (This piece is adapted from pages 156-171 of this book – but there is a lot more besides).

 Owen, R. D. (1824) Outline of the System of Education at New Lanark, Glasgow.

 Altfest, K. C. (1977) Robert Owen as an Educator, Boston: Twayne.